siddhantsingh2861/enterprise-HRMS-power-platform/README.md

 ## Engineering-realism notes

-Things that mattered to make this survive real use rather than demo nicely:

 - **Event-driven, stateless flows.** State lives on the SharePoint record, not in the flow.
 Any run can pick up a record at whatever stage it's in — which is what lets one orchestrator cover the entire lifecycle instead of a chain of brittle hand-offs.